A Perspective on Public–Private Collaboration in the Health Sector

 The outstanding need is for effective leadership.… Obviously there must be continued study of the diseases and conditions which are responsible for sickness and disability as well as a survey of all agencies, groups, and individuals which provide services.
 Private medical services and public health work are so closely related that, in such a survey, it is folly to deal with them separately.

 This principle—so apparent to a distinguished panel of 48 civic and health care leaders in 1932—largely was overlooked for decades.
 In recent years, the importance of effective communications and collaboration among nongovernmental health delivery organizations, the public health sector, and other key stakeholders who share interest in improving community health has been re-discovered.
-It has become abundantly clear that our nation spends a large and growing proportion of our resources on health care, but the outcomes in terms of access to services, the quality of those services, and the health of our population do not match other countries whose expenditures per capital are much lower (Bradley and Taylor, 2013; Moses et al., 2013).
+It has become abundantly clear that our nation spends a large and growing proportion of our resources on health care, but the outcomes in terms of access to services, the quality of those services, and the health of our population do not match other countries whose expenditures per capita are much lower (Bradley and Taylor, 2013; Moses et al., 2013).
 There is increasing recognition that restraining the growth in health expenditures and improving the health of our nation’s population will require approaches that address the full array of factors that affect health status and more collaboration among the public health sector, health delivery organizations that traditionally have focused on acute care services, third-party payers, and many other key stakeholders.

 However, in our complex society, awareness of problems and the need for change often do not translate readily into acceptance, conviction, and action.
 In this paper, we will share our perspectives—shaped by our collective experiences in public health, private health delivery organizations, and academic medical centers—on the theme of multi-sector collaboration: why it is imperative, obstacles that can impede it, and some thoughts about how these obstacles can be addressed.